Spenny1068/PD-PAL/README.md

 :)

-Tetss push by William H. from both laptop and library
+Tests push by William H. from both laptop and library